![]() |

 Hosea 5:13

 This flashback reveals who needs the healing mentioned in verse 1.
-It is Ephraim and Judahin other words, the nation of Israel.
+It is Ephraim and Judah—in other words, the nation of Israel.
 So, it is Israel who will be healed and raised up after three days.

-The true meaning is revealed in Ephesians 4:8-10.
+We find its true meaning in Ephesians 4:8-10.

 8 Wherefore he saith, When he ascended up on high, he led captivity captive, and gave gifts unto men.